Is the treatment painful?

 Can I be over treated?

-Every chiropractor we employ is well trained and uses their expertise to diagnose your problem and evaluate when it is appropriate to give treatment and, more importantly, when it’s not.
+Our chiropractors will use their expertise to diagnose your condition and evaluate when it is appropriate to give treatment and, just as importantly, when it is not.

 Will my doctor approve?

 Increasingly GPs are recognising chiropractic as an effective complementary treatment, particularly for back pain.
 You do not need a GPs referral to visit a chiropractor.

 Can I get treatment on the NHS?

 Some GPs are able to purchase chiropractic treatment for their patients on the NHS.
 Many health insurance companies will now pay for chiropractic treatment.

 The first consultation takes, on average, about half an hour and any subsequent treatment about 15 minutes, but this will vary according to your condition and your needs.